6 Natural Ways to Treat Newborn Jaundice

 Newborn babies have a lot of little quirks about them when they are born, one of which is often a yellow-ish tint called jaundice.
 Many new parents are very alarmed when they take baby home only to notice a yellowing of the eyes and skin, but physiological jaundice is actually an extremely common condition in newborns and can be easily treated with natural, at-home remedies.

 So why, exactly, does jaundice occur?
 According to The Mayo Clinic, jaundice occurs due to an excess of bilirubin, which is a yellow pigment of the red blood cells.
-Most of the time, the baby’s liver just needs to mature a bit for the jaundice to go away, while other, very rare times, an infection could be causing the yellow color.
-Either way, be sure you let your doctor know of any symptoms you see to avoid further complications, especially since the onset of jaundice before baby’s second day of life can be a danger sign.
+Most of the time, the baby’s liver just needs to mature a bit for the jaundice to go away.
+Rarely, an infection could be causing the yellow color.
+Either way, be sure to inform your pediatrician of any symptoms you see to avoid further complications, especially since the onset of jaundice before baby’s second day of life can be a danger sign.

 If your new bundle of joy does contract jaundice, here are a few natural ways to help treat the common condition.